searlelab/cartographer/README.md

-# Cartographer (beta)
+# Cartographer (Alpha)
-Spectral library predictor based off of Chronologer early beta used with XXX
+Spectral library predictor based off of the Chronologer model (https://github.com/searlelab/chronologer)

 Cartographer has been verified to work under the following environment:
 | Package | Version |